Bravely Default: Reception

+Bravely Default received "generally favorable" reviews according to review aggregator Metacritic, with 81% of critics recommending the game according to OpenCritic.
+Flying Fairy HD Remaster also received "generally favorable" reviews according to Metacritic, with 89% of critics recommending the game according to OpenCritic.

 The story was met with positive reviews.
 Famitsu was highly positive about the story, although the reviewers did not go into specifics.
 Edge Magazine called the narrative "rich and detailed", enjoying the twists put on the present genre tropes and the darker narrative elements despite the experience being undermined by the writing quality.
 Andrew Fitch of Electronic Gaming Monthly found the story and characters enjoyable, and in some cases "stellar", while Ben Moore of GameTrailers noted the story's aversion to take risks despite interesting twists, and found that it was bogged down by advanced foreshadowing of major plot twists.
 Game Informers Jeff Marchiafava found the game's story and characters to be "rife with clichés", and called the dialogue "excessively wordy" despite the late-game developments improving on both aspects.
 Simon Parkin, writing for Eurogamer, found the story less "unusual" than other aspects, but praised its willingness to send itself up and enjoyed Hayashi's subtle subversion of genre tropes.
 GameSpots John Robertson was fairly negative, saying that it started out poorly and never managed to throw off that initial impression.
 David Evans of IGN praised the characters for their strength, but found that the story's pacing struggled at times.
 Danielle Riendeau of Polygon, despite finding many characters appealing, called the story "more like a pastiche of tropes than its own unique take [on the genre]".
 Chandra Nair of Official Nintendo Magazine called story and character development "extremely impressive", while Bradly Halestorm of Hardcore Gamer found the story to be solid and the main cast enjoyable.
 Alex Fuller of RPGamer found the main cast quite enjoyable, praising their Party Chat interactions, and enjoyed the story despite its initial overly straightforward premise.